^

 Hydrocortisone ointment (Russia).

-It is known that red light stimulates fibroblasts, so the therapeutic laser is effective for the treatment of wounds, trophic ulcers, and is not only useless for scarring, but can even stimulate their hypertrophic growth.
+It is known that red light stimulates fibroblasts, so the therapeutic laser is effective for the treatment of wounds, trophic ulcers, and is not only useless for scars, but can even stimulate their hypertrophic growth.

 Mesotherapy.